AY2425S2-CS2103T-F14-3/tp/docs/DeveloperGuide.md

    Expected: the field indicated by the prefix is edit to the information given.

 ### Finding a person
-1. Finding a person by name
+Finding a person by name:
    1. Test case: `find alice` <br>
       Expected: All persons with the name that contains `alice` are shown in the list.
 Other persons are hidden.

 ### Classifying Persons
-1. Classifying Persons by some of tags, team and jobPosition
+Classifying Persons by some of the tags, team and jobPosition:
    1. Test case: `classify t/Python tm/Design j/Software Engineer` <br>
      Expected: Displays persons matching all given filters.